Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 Some activities involved in managing born-digital files are:

 - receiving files and creating detailed inventories of them — a critical step in ensuring all files are looked after and that quality checking can be logged
-- resampling audio, [transcoding](https://en.wikipedia.org/wiki/Transcoding) image and video files to archival formats and managing the transfer to PARADISEC for archiving
+- resampling audio, [transcoding](https://en.wikipedia.org/wiki/Transcoding) image and video files to archival formats and managing the transfer to {{< glossary_link display="PARADISEC" id="paradisec" >}} for archiving
 - devising solutions for problematic video formats and liaising with commercial service providers and other institutions for help when needed.

 <br>

-Below is an image of an inventory spreadsheet containing the structural metadata of thousands of files that went into a single collection: Lauren Reed's [Western Highlands Sign Languages](https://dx.doi.org/10.26278/6S03-BA52).
+Below is an image of an inventory spreadsheet containing the structural {{< glossary_link display="metadata" id="metadata" >}} of thousands of files that went into a single collection: Lauren Reed's [Western Highlands Sign Languages](https://dx.doi.org/10.26278/6S03-BA52).

 <br>